 On 1 October 2005 Pieter van Vollenhoven was appointed Professor of Risk Management at the University of Twente.

-Professor Van Vollenhoven is also Chair of the Community and Safety Association, an independent organisation that advises on safety issues, and occupies a number of international posts in the field of transport safety.
+Professor Van Vollenhoven is also Honorary Chair of the Community and Safety Association (in Dutch), an independent organisation that advises on safety issues.
+He has also occupied a number of international posts in the field of transport safety.

-- He is co-founder and a member of the European Transport Safety Council
+- Co-founder and a member of the European Transport Safety Council

-- He is co-founder and Chairman Emeritus of the International Transportation Safety Association, in which all transport safety boards are combined.
+- Co-founder and Chairman Emeritus of the International Transportation Safety Association, in which all transport safety boards are combined.

 - From 1990 he spent a few years acting as advisor to Dr Karel van Miert, the European Commissioner for Transport.